mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 tags: [batch, azure, compute environment]
 ---

-## Overview

 !!! warning
     The Tower support for Azure Batch is currently in beta.
 Any feedback and suggestions are welcome.

     In order to manage capacity during the global health pandemic, Microsoft has reduced core quotas for new Batch accounts.
 Depending on your region and subscription type, a newly-created account may not be entitled to any VMs without first making a service request to Azure.

-    Please see Azure's [Batch service quotas and limits](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) page for further details.
+    See Azure Batch [service quotas and limits](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) for more information.

 !!! note "Requirements"
-    This guide assumes you have an existing [Azure Account](https://azure.microsoft.com/en-us).
+    This guide assumes you have an existing Azure Account.
 Sign up for a free Azure account [here](https://azure.microsoft.com/en-us/free/).

-There are two ways to create a **Compute Environment** for **Azure Batch** with Tower.
+There are two ways to create an Azure Batch compute environment in Tower:

-1. **Tower Forge**: This option automatically manages the Azure Batch resources in your Azure account.
+- [**Tower Forge**](#tower-forge): This option automatically manages the Azure Batch resources needed for your Tower compute environment and is recommended if you d not yet have an Azure Batch environment fully set up.

-2. **Manual**: This option allows you to create a compute environment using existing Azure Batch resources.
+- [**Manual**](#manual): This option allows you to create a Tower compute environment using existing Azure Batch resources and is recommended for existing Azure Batch queues and resources.

-If you don't yet have an Azure Batch environment fully set up, it is suggested that you follow the [Tower Forge](#tower-forge) guide.

-If you have been provided an Azure Batch queue from your account administrator, or if you have set up Azure Batch previously, directly follow the [Manual](#manual) guide.

-### Tower Forge
+## Tower Forge

 !!! warning
     Follow these instructions only if you have **not** pre-configured an Azure Batch environment.
-Note that this option will create resources in your Azure account that you may be charged for by Azure.
+Note that this option will create resources that may have associated costs in your Azure account.

 ### Resource group

-To create the necessary Azure Batch and Azure Storage accounts, we must first create a **resource group** in the region of your choice.
+To create Azure Batch and Azure Storage accounts, first create a **resource group** in the region of your choice.

-When you open [this link](https://portal.azure.com/#create/Microsoft.ResourceGroup), you'll notice the **Create new resource group** dialogue.
+If you are logged in to your Azure account, select **Create new resource group** on [this page](https://portal.azure.com/#create/Microsoft.ResourceGroup).

 1. Enter a name for the resource group (e.g. `towerrg`).